 Ethnology & History

 Ethnology is the branch of anthropology that analyzes aspects of contemporary human cultures and societies, both in terms meaningful to them, and comparatively across space and time.
-History, at UAMN, is the study of the non-Native activities and objects found in Alaska.
+History, at UAMN, is the study of the people, activities, stories, and objects found in Alaska.

-The History Collection has over 3,000 objects of Western manufacture representing Alaska's history from the Russian American period through the present.
+The History Collection has over 3,000 manufactured objects representing Alaska's history from the Russian American period through the present.
 Notable collections include firearms, gold extraction technology and equipment, mountaineering gear, and household items, as well as Leonhard Seppala's sled dog racing trophies and Ben Eielson's airplane.

 The collections are available to researchers upon appointment and for loan to other institutions.